squarism/squarism.github.io/_posts/2010-05-01-reversing-sentences-with-ruby.markdown

 return
 {% endhighlight %}

-<p>But then I'd lose the delimiter character (!?. etc) and would have to save it, search it or some other nonsense.
-Still, really neat that you can split on a regex.</p>
+But then I'd lose the delimiter character (!?. etc) and would have to save it, search it or some other nonsense.
+Still, really neat that you can split on a regex.